healthcare-and-life-sciences/epic-patient-search-with-create/README.md

         * Deactivate the OmniScript
         * If the images for the 3 search options do not appear, do the following:
 	        * Open up the **Step 1** Element and click on the selection boxes which hold the three search options.
-	        * On the **Properties** pane, click on the hyperlink name of one of the option titles, and then click the Save button.
+	        * On the **Properties** pane, click on the hyperlink name of one of the option titles, and re-upload the image using the files downloaded in the git repo
+          	* Click the Save button.
         * **Activate** the OmniScript.
 Be sure to activate the FlexCard in the previous step before re-activating the OmniScript.
-        * If you are using **Core OmniStudio** on Health Cloud, click on the drop-down arrow next to "Active" and select **"Deploy Standard Run Time Compatible LWC"**.
+        * Click on the drop-down arrow next to "Active" and select **"Deploy Standard Run Time Compatible LWC"**.
     * For more information regarding activating Omniscripts, please see this article: https://help.salesforce.com/s/articleView?id=sf.os_activating_omniscripts.htm&type=5

 ### 4. Configure DataRaptor